mosaicml/llm-foundry/examples/resnet_imagenet/README.md

 You're done.
 You can skip the rest of the instructions except [using Mosaic recipes](#using-mosaic-recipes).

-## Get started without the MosaicML Cloud
+## Get started without the MosaicML platform

 ### Prerequisites